 c.
 This petition shall be presented to the Secretary of the Congress who will determine the validity of the signatures.

 d.
 There shall be an open hearing at the next scheduled meeting of the Congress concerning the proposed legislation.

 e.
 The Student Congress must take action within two weeks of the open hearing.

 ARTICLE IX.
 AMENDMENTS

 Section I. General Amendment Procedure: The students reserve to themselves the power to petition, to propose amendments to this constitution, and to directly enact or reject such amendments at the polls.
 The Congress shall accept amendments to this constitution whenever two-thirds (2/3) of the members of the Congress shall deem it necessary or whenever a petition is signed by 20% of the student body.
-In either case, any proposed amendment shall become valid as a part of this constitution when ratified by a majority vote of the student body.
+In either case, any proposed amendment shall become valid as a part of this constitution when ratified by a majority of the student body that vote.